GulchinTaghizade/Regression_Modeling_Experiment/README.md

 Features

-	•	Data Generation: The dataset consists of 1,000 observations with 5 input features, generated using a mix of uniform, normal, and exponential distributions.
+* Data Generation: The dataset consists of 1,000 observations with 5 input features, generated using a mix of uniform, normal, and exponential distributions.
-	•	Least Squares Regression: Implements the least squares method to compute regression coefficients.
+* Least Squares Regression: Implements the least squares method to compute regression coefficients.
-	•	Model Flexibility: Three levels of model flexibility are compared by adding polynomial terms to the feature set.
+* Model Flexibility: Three levels of model flexibility are compared by adding polynomial terms to the feature set.
-	•	MSE Evaluation: Calculates MSE for both the training and test datasets for each model to evaluate their performance.
+* MSE Evaluation: Calculates MSE for both the training and test datasets for each model to evaluate their performance.
-	•	Visualization: A plot comparing test MSE values for each model, showing the relationship between model flexibility and prediction accuracy.
+* Visualization: A plot comparing test MSE values for each model, showing the relationship between model flexibility and prediction accuracy.

 Requirements

-	•	Python 3.x
+* Python 3.x
-	•	NumPy
+* NumPy
-	•	Matplotlib
+* Matplotlib

 Installation

-	1. Clone this repository:
+Clone this repository:

        git clone https://github.com/your-username/Regression-Modeling-Experiment.git

- 	2. Install the necessary dependencies: pip install numpy matplotlib
+ Install the necessary dependencies:

+      pip install numpy matplotlib

  Usage

-	1. Navigate to the directory containing the script.
+1.Navigate to the directory containing the script.
-	2. Run the Python script to generate the dataset, train the models, and plot the results: python regression_modeling.py
+2.Run the Python script to generate the dataset, train the models, and plot the results:

+      python regression_modeling.py

   Results